softwaremill/akka-http-session/README.md

 If you'd like to implement persistent, "remember-me" sessions, you should use the `RememberMeDirectives`, which offer persistent variants of the directives found in `ClientSessionDirectives`.
-When using the remember me directives, in addition to an implicit `SessionManager` instance, you need to provide an implementation of `RememberMeStorage` trait.
-That trait has methods to lookup, store and delete remember me tokens.
-Typically this would use some persistent storage.
+When using the remember me directives, in addition to an implicit `SessionManager` instance, you need to provide an implementation of the `RememberMeStorage` trait.
+This trait has methods to lookup, store and delete remember me tokens.
+Typically it would use some persistent storage.

 The tokens are never stored directly, instead only token hashes are passed to the storage.
 That way even if the token database is leaked, it won't be possible to create sessions using the hashes.
 Moreover, in addition to the token hash, a selector value is stored.
-That value is used to lookup stored hashes; tokens are compared using using a special `equals` method, to prevent timing attacks.
+That value is used to lookup stored hashes; tokens are compared using using a special constant-time comparison method, to prevent timing attacks.

 Using persistent sessions is almost the same as client-sessions described above, only the directives have the additional `persistent` part in their names: